 And although most of these pieces have squared edges and clean lines, a certain “S-curve” is present in quite a few of them (we won’t say Queen Anne, but), perhaps a holdover from the Victorian love of rounded and embellished lines.

 Vintage Medicine Cabinet by PLEASE SIR via flickr

 drugstore chic and the era and means of Deyrolle.

 It’s also linked to early 20th-century science labs….and sometimes includes masses of vintage Ball and Mason jars!

-Those of the 1950's and beyond tend to have a closed base with glass-front top, and some are wooden as opposed to metal.
+Cabinets from the 1950’s and beyond tend to have a closed base with glass-front top.
+Some are wooden as opposed to metal.